aMarCruz/react-native-text-size/README.md

 See more in [Typography](https://developer.apple.com/design/human-interface-guidelines/ios/visual-design/typography/), at the Human Interface Guidelines site.

-The format of the values is the same as in Android, a collection of this `TSFontForStyle` objects:
+The format of the values is the same as in Android, a collection of `TSFontForStyle` objects, fully compatible with the RN `<Text>` styles:

 **TSFontForStyle**